DOJ lawyers slam 'glaring gap' in failure to investigate potential Israeli crimes

 NPR reported two weeks ago on the Justice Department's silence over four U.S. citizens killed this year in the West Bank and Gaza Strip — the victims' families say by Israelis — despite demands from the Americans' families that the department investigate.

 The DOJ letter was anonymously signed “your colleagues.”
-NPR has confirmed that the three authors of the letter are mid-career attorneys at the Justice Department.
+NPR has confirmed that the three authors of the letter are mid-career attorneys at the Justice Department, two of whom work at department headquarters in Washington, D.C.

 It's unclear how widespread the views expressed in the letter are among the approximately 10,000 attorneys who work at the Justice Department, or what impact it could have.

-One of the authors, speaking on condition of anonymity due to concerns about potential professional retaliation, told NPR the letter was emailed Monday to the attorney general’s chief of staff, Matt Klapper, from a non-department email account.
+One of the authors, speaking on condition of anonymity due to concerns about potential professional retaliation, told NPR the letter was emailed Monday from a non-department email account to a senior official in the attorney general’s office.

 The Justice Department declined to comment for this story.